-The use of temporary crutches (or similar mobility aids) in the laboratory is forbidden due to safety reasons.
+If the use of temporary crutches (or similar mobility aids) in the laboratory is necessary please contact head assistant first.
 (Solutions for individuals to complete the course at a later time point will be offered in such circumstances).

 Any person who is pregnant may not work in the laboratory due to safety reasons.
 If you suspect or know that you are pregnant, please contact the occupational doctor (Arbeitsmedizinerin) and the laboratory head.
 Please consider your safety with this issue seriously!
 (Of course, solutions for individuals to complete the course at a later time point will also be offered in these circumstances)